adharshmk96/stk/README.md

 There are few cli tools that comes with stk
 - Migrator - Database migration tool [here](#migrator)
-- Project generator - Generates a new project with gsk following clean architecture (WIP)
+- Project generator - Generates a new project with gsk following clean architecture
 - Verify - Verify the project structure for arch rules (WIP)

 ### Install